 More mass meetings follow.
 Bernard is arrested for "vagrancy."
 Colia participates in the Birmingham marches and is badly beaten by Bull Connor's cops.
 Pregnant with their first child, she temporarily returns home to Jackson MS to recover from internal injuries.

 The Selma Times-Journal runs an article on Barnard, identifying who he is, what he is doing, and the exact address where he and Colia live.
 On the night of June 11, the Klan ambushes Bernard as he returns home from a mass meeting — savagely clubing him in the head.
 As he falls to the ground with blood pouring across his face, a Black neighbor comes out with a shotgun, and the Klansmen drive off.

 Bernard is held overnight in the hospital and released the next morning.
 His face is covered with bruses, eyes swollen half shut, his clothes covered in blood.
 Rather than retreat home, rather than change into clean clothes, he walks the downtown streets, letting everyone — Black and white — know that he ain't running.
 His courage gives the lie to charges that SNCC organizers are "outsiders" who will stir up trouble and then flee at the first sign of danger.
 Courage and hope are the most contagious of all emotions, and from his example increasing numbers take heart.
-The mass meetings grow larger, and twice a month, in twos and threes, Blacks start going down to the Courthouse on registration day.
-They are not allowed to actually become voters, but their defiance begins to crack the wall of fear that has imprisoned Selma for generations.
+The mass meetings grow larger, and on registration day twice a month, in twos and threes, Blacks start going down to the Courthouse.
+They are not allowed to actually become voters, but their defiance begins to break the grip of fear that has imprisoned Selma for generations.